Interurban Trolley: Routes

 The Elkhart Transfer Station serves as the system hub.
 It is located near The Elkhart Courthouse in the city's downtown, on Franklin Street, between 2nd St. and 3rd St. All given routes stop here within minutes of each other, creating convenient transfers.

 Connections to other transit systems

-Yellow Line Bittersweet links up with TRANSPO's Route 9 in Mishawaka, which, in turn, connects riders to downtown South Bend and the South Station, TRANSPO's transit hub.
+Yellow Line Bittersweet links up with TRANSPO's Route 9 in Mishawaka, which, in turn, connects riders to downtown South Bend and the South Street Station, TRANSPO's transit hub.
 Blue Line North Pointe stops at Elkhart's Greyhound station.
 Red Line Elkhart/Goshen and Green Line West routes both stop near the Elkhart Train Station.